nestjsplus/config/README.md

 - [Full Tutorial](https://github.com/johnbiundo/nestjs-config-manager/wiki/Tutorial)

 ## Quick Start - Read This First
-You can [read more about **how** nestjs-config-manager works](https://github.com/johnbiundo/nestjs-config-manager/wiki/How-it-works) if you want.
+You can [read more about **how NestJSConfigManager** works](https://github.com/johnbiundo/nestjs-config-manager/wiki/How-it-works) if you want.
 And the simple API is [documented here](https://github.com/johnbiundo/nestjs-config-manager/wiki/Api).
 But this section should get you started quickly.

 The package has one global Nest module (`ConfigManagerModule`), and one main class (`ConfigManager`) that you'll need to work with.
 The main idea is to create **your own** *ConfigService* (in the examples, we'll call it `ConfigService`, but you can call it whatever you want).
 You probably want this in its own module (in the examples, we'll call it `ConfigModule`), which you probably want to be global.
 You'll then *provide* your `ConfigService` for use in the rest of your application.
 This approach affords you a great deal of flexibility: